assarbad/ntobjx/README.rst

 namespace before and there are some other corners of Windows systems which are usually hard to explore using default Win32-APIs.

-This utility aims to shed some light into these corners of Windows systems.
+This utility aims to shed some light into these dark corners of Windows systems.

 Download
 --------